Gysin map and Atiyah-Hirzebruch spectral sequence: Introduction

-The study of the relations between Gysin map and Atiyah-Hirzebruch spectral sequence was originally treaded in \cite{FS} for K-theory, arising from the physical problem of relating two different classifications of D-brane charges in string theory.
-In this article the result is generalized to any multiplicative cohomological theory.
+The study of the relations between Gysin map and Atiyah-Hirzebruch spectral sequence was treated in \cite{FS} for K-theory, arising from the physical problem of relating two different classifications of D-brane charges in string theory.
+In this article we generalize the statement to any multiplicative cohomology theory.

-The paper is organized as follows: in chapter 2 we briefly recall the basic theory of spectral sequences in order to explicitely construct the maps needed in the following; in chapter 3 we discuss orientability, Thom isomorphism and Gysin map for a multiplicative cohomology theory; in chapter 4 we state and prove the theorems providing the link between Gysin map and Atiyah-Hirzebruch spectral sequence; finally, in chapter 5 we discuss some possible directions for further studies.
+The paper is organized as follows: in chapter \ref{SpecSeq} we briefly recall the basic theory of spectral sequences in order to show explicitely the maps needed in the following; in chapter \ref{OrientabGysinMap} we recall orientability, Thom isomorphism and Gysin map for a multiplicative cohomology theory; in chapter \ref{GysinAHSS} we state and prove the theorems providing the link between the Gysin map and the Atiyah-Hirzebruch spectral sequence.